privacyguides/privacyguides.org/docs/android/overview.en.md

 [Verified Boot](https://source.android.com/security/verifiedboot) is an important part of the Android security model.
 It provides protection against [evil maid](https://en.wikipedia.org/wiki/Evil_maid_attack) attacks, malware persistence, and ensures security updates cannot be downgraded with [rollback protection](https://source.android.com/security/verifiedboot/verified-boot#rollback-protection).

 Android 10 and above has moved away from full-disk encryption to more flexible [file-based encryption](https://source.android.com/security/encryption/file-based).
-Each user's data is encrypted using their own unique encryption key, and the operating system files are left unencrypted.
+Your data is encrypted using unique encryption keys, and the operating system files are left unencrypted.

 Verified Boot ensures the integrity of the operating system files, thereby preventing an adversary with physical access from tampering or installing malware on the device.
 In the unlikely case that malware is able to exploit other parts of the system and gain higher privileged access, Verified Boot will prevent and revert changes to the system partition upon rebooting device.